SiposCristina/Onlinegantt.com_automation_code/README.md

 <br>
 I used the “comp” command in the regression testing process. <i>comp</i> is the Windows command used to compare two files.
 I created a batch file called <i>check.bat</i> and I wrote the code with the guidance of my mentor, James Bach.

-I chose to compare only the CSV files.
+I compared the CSV, PDF and PNF files.
 I created a folder called Masterfiles, with “before” and “after” directories, where I saved the files from different test runs.
 These were then compared with the dynamic folder path (e.g. downloads-1%).

 </p>